You are currently on the following page:

 Well-known ICT companies

 Inter alia, the following ICT companies and facilities either have their roots in the Zurich area or conduct business here: Avaloq, Adnovum, Cinergy, Crealogix, Doodle, Ergon Informatik, IBM Research Laboratory Rüschlikon, Google Research, Namics, Netcetera, Noser Group, Zühlke.
-Additional companies and facilities are listed in the booklet Cluster Report 2011-2013: Facts, Figures and Players.
+Additional companies and facilities are listed in the booklet Cluster Data 2016: Facts, Figures and Players.